 Buttered white bread, deviled ham, shredded lettuce, sweet pickle, peanut butter, mustard-mayonnaise.

-Tropical treat sandwich
+Tropical treat old-fashioned sandwich

 Buttered raisin bread, peanut butter, sliced banana, orange or apricot marmalade, watercress topping.